 (a) a Registrar; and

-(b) such number of Deputy Registrars and other officers as may from time to time be necessary for the purposes of this Act.
+(b) such number of deputy registrars and other officers as may from time to time be necessary for the purposes of this Act.

-(1a) Notwithstanding subsection (1) the Minister on the recommendation of the Chief Commissioner shall appoint as officers of the Commission such Associates as he considers necessary, and such officers shall not be appointed under and subject to Part 3 of the Public Sector Management Act 1994.
+(1a) Notwithstanding subsection (1) the Minister on the recommendation of the Chief Commissioner shall appoint as officers of the Commission such associates as he considers necessary, and such officers shall not be appointed under and subject to Part 3 of the Public Sector Management Act 1994.

 (2) The duties of officers of the Commission shall be as prescribed and as directed by the Commission.